Gay / Bisexual / Transgender / Queer or Questioning

 National Center for Transgender Equality – a social justice organization dedicated to advancing the equality of transgender people through advocacy, collaboration and empowerment.
 NCTE provides this presence by monitoring federal activity and communicating this activity to our members around the country, providing congressional education and establishing a center of expertise on transgender issues.
 NCTE also works to strengthen the transgender movement and individual investment in this movement by highlighting opportunities for coalition building, promoting available resources and providing technical assistance and training to transpeople and our allies, Washington, DC.

 National Coalition of Anti-Violence Programs – addresses the problem of violence committed against and within the lesbian, gay, bisexual, transgender and HIV-positive communities, New York, NY.
-National Training and Technical Assistance Center on Lesbian, Gay, Bisexual, Transgender & Queer Cultural Competency.
+See National Training and Technical Assistance Center on Lesbian, Gay, Bisexual, Transgender & Queer Cultural Competency.

 National Gay and Lesbian Task Force – works to eliminate prejudice, violence and injustice against gay, lesbian, bisexual and transgender people at local, state and national levels, Washington, DC.